-Seven acres of rolling Welsh grounds and a long, long driveway separate you from the mayhem of everyday life.
+Seven acres of rolling Cheshire grounds and a long, long driveway separate you from the mayhem of everyday life.
 The house gazes down on the rise and fall of Flintshire’s landscape, high above Earthly concerns.
 Amber Hall admits nothing but the gentle tick-tock of time, a sense of homely comfort and the company of those who matter most.

 Beautifully proportioned rooms flood with light.
 Use them to celebrate or rejuvenate with family and friends or hens amid the high ceilings, cornicing and original fireplaces.
 Act grand, feel great and have fun giggling in the bubbling hot tub, chilling on the outdoor seating beneath the parasol and cracking croquet balls around the lawn.